-13.3 Cabin Interior

-The cabin interior can be cleaned just like you would clean a home interior.
+13.3 Cabin Interior The cabin interior can be cleaned just like you would clean a home interior.
 To preserve the teak woodwork, use teak oil.
 To maintain the carpeting, use a vacuum cleaner.
-Because air and sunlight are very good cleansers, periodically put cushions, sleeping bags, etc. on deck in the sun to dry and air out.
-If cushions or equipment gets wet with saltwater, remove and use clean, fresh water to rinse off the salt crystals.
+Because air and sunlight are very good cleansers, periodically put cushions, sleeping bags, etc. on deck, in the sun and fresh air, to dry and air out.
+If cushions or equipment get wet with saltwater, remove and use clean, freshwater to rinse off the salt crystals.
 Salt retains moisture and will cause damage.
 Dry thoroughly and reinstall.

-If you leave the boat for a long period, put all cushions on their sides, open all interior cabin and locker doors, and hang a commercially available mildew protector in the cabin.
+If you leave the boat for a long period of time, put all cushions on their sides, open all interior cabin and locker doors, and hang a commercially available mildew protector in the cabin.

 ALWAYS READ THE LABEL CAREFULLY ON MILDEW PROTECTORS.
 REMOVE THE PROTECTOR AND ALLOW THE CABIN TO VENTILATE COMPLETELY BEFORE USING THE CABIN.

 13.4 Bilge

 To keep the bilge clean and fresh, it is recommended that you use a commercial bilge cleaner on a regular basis.
 Follow the directions carefully.
 All exposed pumps and metal components in the bilge should be sprayed periodically with a protector to reduce the corrosive effects of the high humidity always present in these areas.

 Chapter 14: SEASONAL MAINTENANCE

 14.1 Lay-up and Storage

-Before Storing
+Before Hauling

+- Pump out the head.
+Flush the holding tank using clean soap, water and a deodorizer.

+Pump out the cleaning solution.

-The fuel tank should be left nearly full.
-In winter storing, with a full tank, a fuel winterizer is recommended to reduce fuel deterioration.
-For more recommendations for your specific area, check with your local Pursuit dealer.
-Operate the boat for 15 minutes to allow the treated fuel to reach the engine.
+- Fuel tanks should be left nearly full.
+In winter storing with a full tank, a fuel winterizer

+is recommended to reduce fuel deterioration.
+For more recommendations for your

+specific area, check with your local Pursuit dealer.
+Operate the boat for 15 minutes to

+allow the treated fuel to reach the engines.

+- Drain water from the freshwater system.

-Consult the engine owner's manual for detailed information on preparing the engine for storage.
+- Consult the engine owner's manual for detailed information on preparing the engines for storage.

 Lifting

-BOATS HAVE BEEN DAMAGED FROM IMPROPER LIFTING AND ROUGH HANDLING WHEN BEING TRANSPORTED BY LIFT TRUCKS.
-CARE AND PROPER HANDLING PROCEDURES MUST BE USED WHEN USING A LIFT TRUCK TO MOVE THE BOAT.
-NEVER ATTEMPT TO LIFT THE BOAT WITH A SUBSTANTIAL AMOUNT OF WATER IN THE BILGE.
+BOATS HAVE BEEN DAMAGED FROM IMPROPER LIFTING AND TRANSPORTING WITH FORK LIFTS.
+CARE AND CAUTION MUST BE EXERCISED WHEN TRANSPORTING A BOAT WITH A FORK LIFT.
+NEVER HOIST THE BOAT WITH A SUBSTANTIAL AMOUNT OF WATER IN THE BILGE.